Mercateo/rust-for-node-developers/http-requests/README.md

 }
 ```

 First we create our `HttpsConnector` which is allows up to 4 blocking DNS threads.
 (If you don't understand that, it's fine.
 We don't need to technically understand that part to understand the example in general.
 The `HttpsConnector` just enables us to make HTTPS requests.)
 As you can see I used `unwrap()` here instead of our `?` operator.
 Currently it is not possible out of the box to use `?` inside a function which returns a Future.
-Sadly I couldn't found an RFC or discussions about this topic and I'd like to see how to handle this case more gracefully.
+Sadly I couldn't find an RFC or discussions about this topic and I'd like to see how to handle this case more gracefully.

 The next thing we create is a `Client` which will make the actual requests.
 It is uses the [`builder` pattern](https://en.wikipedia.org/wiki/Builder_pattern) which is _really_ popular in the Rust ecosystem in my experience.
 In this case we just pass our `HttpsConnector` instance to the builder and get a client back.

 Last but not least we configure our request.
-It will be a `GET` request (that's why we use `Request::get`), we pass an url, we set the `User-Agent` header and set an empty buddy.
+It will be a `GET` request (that's why we use `Request::get`), we pass a url, we set the `User-Agent` header and set an empty body.

 Now we'll need to pass our configured request to the client so it actually executes the request and we can handle the response.